Lifecycle, EOL, EOS, Decommissioning, and Configuration Management

 OperatePatching, backups, change control, performance review

-DecommissionRemove service, wipe data, update records, dispose properly
+DecommissionRemove service, sanitize data, update records, dispose properly

-Lifecycle planning reduces surprises.
-If a firewall reaches support expiration next month, waiting until it fails may leave the organization without patches, replacement hardware, or vendor help.
+Lifecycle planning prevents surprises.
+If a firewall's support expires next month, waiting for it to fail can leave the organization with no patches, no replacement hardware on hand, and no vendor TAC case option.

 EOL and EOS

-Vendors use different terms, but Network+ scenarios often focus on the operational effect.
+Vendors use these terms slightly differently, but Network+ focuses on the operational effect.

 TermMeaningOperational risk

-EOLEnd of life, product is being retired from the vendor portfolioReplacement planning is required
+EOL (End of Life)Product retired from the vendor portfolioReplacement planning required

-Maintenance expirationSupport contract endsHardware replacement or vendor escalation may be delayed
+Maintenance expirationSupport contract endsHardware RMA or escalation may be delayed

-Software support endFirmware or OS updates stopVulnerabilities may remain unpatched
+Software support endFirmware/OS updates stopVulnerabilities may remain unpatched

-Decommissioning is more than powering off hardware.
+Decommissioning is a process, not a power switch.
 A complete process prevents abandoned paths, stale records, and exposed data.

 StepExample

-Confirm ownership and dependencyVerify the device or service is no longer needed
+Confirm ownership/dependencyVerify the device or service is truly unused

-Remove traffic pathsDisable ports, routes, firewall rules, VPNs, NAT, and DNS records
+Remove traffic pathsDisable ports, routes, firewall rules, VPNs, NAT, DNS records

-Remove accessDelete local accounts, API tokens, SNMP communities, and certificates
+Remove accessDelete local accounts, API tokens, SNMP communities, certificates

-Preserve required recordsKeep change tickets, diagrams, and audit evidence as policy requires
+Preserve required recordsKeep change tickets, diagrams, and audit evidence per policy

 Sanitize dataWipe storage, clear configs, remove secrets, or destroy media

-Update systemsIPAM, asset inventory, monitoring, logging, backup, and support contracts
+Update systemsIPAM, inventory, monitoring, logging, backup, support contracts

-Dispose or repurposeFollow environmental, legal, and organizational requirements
+Dispose or repurposeFollow environmental, legal, and organizational rules

 Configuration Management

-Configuration management keeps the network aligned with approved intent.
-It includes configuration templates, version control, automated backups, comparison tools, and drift detection.
+Configuration management keeps the network aligned with approved intent through templates, version control, automated backups, comparison tools, and drift detection.

 PracticeWhy it matters